Re-opening? How families can reassess

 Where will the interaction take place?

-Less risky spaces include outdoor space where you and your family can stay six feet away from others.
-For young children, bringing something to mark your family’s space may be helpful.
-If the interaction must take place in a home, require visitors to wash their hands upon entry and wear a mask.
+Less risky spaces include outdoor space where unvaccinated family members can stay six feet away from others.
+If the interaction must take place in a home, unvaccinated individuals should wear masks and maintain social distancing from other unvaccinated individuals.

-If you have a vacation booked for an area you feel is low risk for you and your family, you should also consider the risk to the community you will be visiting because families escaping to rural areas may bring the virus with them.
+If you have a vacation booked for an area you feel is low risk for you and your family, you should also consider the risk to the community you will be visiting if you are unvaccinated.

-Finally, if someone is sick with COVID-19 in your household, your decision-making must immediately change.
+Finally, if someone has COVID-19 symptoms, get tested (even if the ill person was previously vaccinated).
+If someone is sick with COVID-19 in your household, your decision-making must immediately change.
 The CDC has clear guidance for how to care for someone in your home in isolation.
 Isolating the ill person and implementing quarantine for all others in the family is essential to protecting your community.
+“Breakthrough cases,” or confirmed COVID-19 in a person who is fully vaccinated, is rare, but can occur and may be more likely to occur in immunocompromised people who do not have an adequate immune response to vaccination.
+All signals at this point are that these breakthrough cases are generally mild rather than severe disease.